NetSol Technologies (NASDAQ:NTWK) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of NetSol Technologies (NASDAQ:NTWK – Get Rating) in a report issued on Thursday morning.
+StockNews.com initiated coverage on shares of NetSol Technologies (NASDAQ:NTWK – Get Rating) in a research note published on Friday morning.
 The brokerage issued a buy rating on the software maker’s stock.

 NetSol Technologies Price Performance